Interactive Dashboard Example

 - threshold or risk signals stand out,

-Not because they have less information.
-But because they present information in the order decision-makers actually need it.
+Not because they contain less information, but because they present information in the order decision-makers actually need it.

 Typical dashboards explain performance.
 Executive dashboards direct attention.